 Address Facility Operations Needs includes two components.
 The first component requests resources to support operations and maintenance costs associated with newly constructed or significantly remodeled space.
 The second component continues the precedent set in FY 2000 to augment support for facilities maintenance from its uneven and uncertain status in the capital budget with a more stable, secure component in the operating budget.
-A growing backlog of deferred maintenance
+A growing backlog of deferred maintenance projects combined with the need to address normal deterioration in building systems, including campus infrastructure in utilities and energy conservation as well as the need for functional alteration of space as academic programs change and the pace of technological progress make it critical that a reliable source of funds is available.

-Many of the academic program initiatives center on bolstering the University's ability to preserve and extend the lifeblood of all major academic enterprises: its faculty. projects combined with the need to address normal deterioration in building systems, the need for functional alteration of space as academic programs change and the pace of technological progress make it critical that a reliable source of funds is available.
 Students must have the best facilities possible in which to learn and our scientists and researchers must have the best support possible for their inquiries.
 Several Illinois institutions have elevated this concern near the top of their priorities and the University of Illinois joins in the call to continue to address this need in the operating budget.